California Wrongful Death Attorney

 What is a California Wrongful Death Claim?

 The California wrongful death statute governs wrongful death cases in the state.
 You might be wondering: what is a wrongful death claim, and why should I work with a personal injury law team on a wrongful death case?
 You may have searched terms like “wrongful death damages California” or “wrongful death California” looking for answers.
-In short, wrongful death lawsuits are similar to personal injury lawsuits in many ways, and personal injury attorneys often specialize in both personal injury and wrongful death claims.
+In short, wrongful death lawsuits are similar to personal injury lawsuits in many ways.
+Additionally, personal injury attorneys often specialize in both personal injury and wrongful death claims.

 Wrongful death law recognizes the right of another person to step into the shoes, so to speak, of the deceased in order to seek compensation on behalf of the deceased.
 Wrongful death law also allows a representative of the deceased to seek damages for losses affecting the deceased’s family, such as loss of companionship.